initstring/evil-ssdp/README.md

 ![Phishing Overview](https://filedn.com/lawDInIqGS3h9zy6QM1YNQQ/essdp-phishing.mp4)

 As a bonus, this tool can also detect and exploit potential zero-day vulnerabilities in the XML parsing engines of applications using SSDP/UPNP.
-If a vulnerable device is found, it will alert you in the UI and then mount your SMB share or exfiltre data with NO USER INTERACTION REQUIRED via an XML External Entity (XXE) attack.
+If a vulnerable device is found, it will alert you in the UI and then mount your SMB share or exfiltrate data with NO USER INTERACTION REQUIRED via an XML External Entity (XXE) attack.
 ![0-Day Overview](https://filedn.com/lawDInIqGS3h9zy6QM1YNQQ/essdp-0days.mp4)

 # Usage